lalobarajasp/EduardoBarajas/README.md

 - I am an engineer with a lot of personal responsibility, excited and willing to continue strengthening his technical and human skills.
 - I am currently looking to join a work team with the desire and motivation to generate a positive impact on society through programming.
--😄 As a hobby, I like to exercise, play the guitar and cook any dish that lifts your spirits.
+- As a hobby, I like to exercise, play the guitar and cook any dish that lifts your spirits.😄